-- Increase awareness of program through outreach, tours, publications and events. - Encourage nominations from the public, Neighborhood Tree Stewards, neighborhood associations and Urban Forestry Commission. - Identify and designate new Heritage Trees every biennium, announcing new Heritage Trees at festivals and/or community events. - Record relevant historical and arboricultural information about each tree, compile information into Heritage Tree Inventory and install signs at each designated tree.
+- Increase awareness of program through outreach, tours, publications and events. - Encourage nominations from the public, Neighborhood Tree Stewards, neighborhood associations and Urban Forestry Commission. - Identify and designate new Heritage Trees regularly, announcing new Heritage Trees at festivals and/or community events. - Record relevant historical and arboricultural information about each tree, compile information into Heritage Tree Inventory and install signs at each designated tree.

 Collaborate with the Old Apple Tree Research Team (OATRT) to evaluate progress and chart a course of action to care for the Old Apple Tree and ensure the legacy lives on.
-The OATRT includes representatives from: Arborscape Tree Care, City of Vancouver, City of Vancouver Urban Forestry Commission, Bartlett Tree Experts, Joe's Farm and the U.S. National Park Service.